troclaux/notes/nginx.md

 - small footprint
 - high scalability

+- can decrypt https requests and forward them to backend
+- to enable https to a website, it's required an ssl certificate
+  - how to configure ssl certificate:
+    - getting a certificate, issued by Let's Encrypt (Certbot) or other trusted authority
+    - installing it on your web server (e.g. nginx, apache)
+    - configuring the web server (with nginx.conf) to use the certificate for secure connections

 - doesn't depend on threads to handle requests
   - uses a single-threaded event-driven architecture instead